gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 closed.
 Opening the door was reported correctly too.<br>
 But there was one remaining issue.
 There were still intermittent "open" and "close" states being reported when nothing was being touched.
 Frustrating.
+I'm sure that if I was a EE I could have figured out how to make this work.
+But I'm not a EE and Basic Electronics training was 43 years ago in Air Force.
+It was time to shift gears on my project.

 5. ### Enter Pico W<br>

 Rather than continue to wrestle with cable length, resistors and/or capacitors, and potentially damaging my RPi, I decided on another approach.
 Instead of a 50' switch connection, I would abandon the RPi 4 and use a microcontroller (Pico W).
-That way I could colocate it with the reed switch on the mailbox itself.
+That way I could colocate it and the reed switch on the mailbox itself.
 The cable length issues would go away and the existing cable could be used to conduct the 5 volts needed by the Pico.
 Much simpler design.<br>
 I installed the Pico in a small box, then connected the power and reed switch to it.
-The Pico box was then installed under the mailbox (see pics below).
+The Pico box was then placed under the mailbox (see pics below).
 Everything was good to go in the hardware realm.

 6. ### Micropython<br>